refractionPOINT/lce_doc/docs/qs-agent.md

 # Installing the Agent

-Before we can start leveraging the capabilities available in LimaCharlie we have to get up and running first.
-This section guides the user through getting set up with an agent running on an endpoint.
+Before we can start leveraging the capabilities available in LimaCharlie, we have to get up and running first.
+This section guides the user through set up with an agent running on an endpoint.

 The first step is to [create an account and your first Organization]().